-In 2003, fashion house Michael Kors Holdings Ltd. (KORS) was struggling.
+In 2003, fashion house Michael Kors Holdings Ltd. (KORS:US) was struggling.

 “It was losing money and probably would have gone out of business had we not bought it,’’ said Chief Executive Officer John Idol in a speech at the University of Pennsylvania’s Wharton School in March.
 Idol, 53, a former CEO of Donna Karan International Inc., took over the company with partners that included Sportswear Holdings Ltd., a Hong Kong-based private equity firm.

 It’s been pretty much champagne and roses for Michael Kors ever since, Bloomberg Markets magazine reports in its August issue.
 What was a $20 million-in-revenue business in 2004 is now a $1.3 billion behemoth.
 Net income for the 12 months ended on March 31 was $147 million.
 And Kors Holdings soared 144 percent in the 90 days after going public in December.

 That makes it No. 1 in the Bloomberg Markets annual ranking of the best-performing initial public offerings.
 The ranking measures the 90-day stock performance of the 179 global IPOs that raised more than $500 million since the bankruptcy of Lehman Brothers Holdings Inc. in September 2008 through the end of 2011.

 Because the IPO market froze for more than a year after Lehman’s collapse, most new listings were from 2010 and 2011.

 The success of Michael Kors stands in sharp contrast to the rocky road traveled by one of the most anticipated share offerings of the decade: Facebook Inc. (FB:US)